LifeBridge

 I developed a design toolkit with endless ways to customize, that included a color palette, photo treatments, a grid, line elements with typography, and +++ signs, and iconography in order to have lots of room to create work that spanned a variety of tones, from joyful to serious to straightforward.

 Visuals were adaptable and used a line to connect various pieces of information on a grid.
 This helped to contain messaging and images in places where 1 image wouldn’t be able to communicate the full breadth of the initiative.
-And it also calls back to the real, physical neighborhoods and blocks where people live.
+And it also calls back to the real, physical neighborhoods and the 89 blocks where people live.
 Where straight lines on a map intersect with the curvy squiggly unexpected lines of real lives.

 Design elements and iconography took on a playful tone in kits for kids to support healthy choices.